mnakib/Podman-Labs/managing-users-with-the-htpasswd-identity-provider.md

 > pod/oauth-openshift-6d68ffb9dc-6f8dr   1/1     Running   3          2m
 > ```

-Log in as the admin and as the developer user to verify the HTPasswd user configuratio
+Log in as the admin and as the **localadmin** user to verify the HTPasswd user configuration

 ```sh
 oc login -u localadmin -p redhat